 Broken and Beautiful

 I am a sexual abuse survivor.
-Molested from the age of three by teachers and family members, I silently suffered in a world where I had no voice.
+Molested from the age of three by teachers and family, I silently suffered in a world where I had no voice.
 Branded for life as a target for other abusers, as a pre-teen I was raped by a camp counselor.
 I never told anyone.
 My teen and young adult years were further scarred by chronic violence and sexual abuse.
 A violent assault by a boyfriend and gang rape by a college football team in my late teens, confirmed I had no tools, no skills and no boundaries to ward off predators.
 We didn't call it trafficking back then, but I know first-hand what it is like to be sold, traded, and exploited for sex.
 At 22, a violent, criminal gang rape at knifepoint by a street gang was too much.
-I gathered enough courage to report for the first time in over 80 sexual assaults.
-I was painfully reminded why many sexual assault victims never come forward when the lone officer who took my report in a private interrogation room forced me to strip in front of him and proceeded to 'gather' evidence from my body.
+I gathered enough courage to report for the first time in an estimated 80 sexual assaults.
+I was painfully reminded why many sexual assault victims never come forward when the lone officer who took my report in a private interrogation room forced me to strip in front of him and proceeded to 'gather' evidence.
 There was no rape kit involved.
 Life wasn't worth living.
 A failed suicide attempt propelled me into a life-changing journey.
 There is hope for victims to reclaim life out of the cycle of sexual assault.
-Raising awareness can bring hope and healing to the Broken and Beautiful in our lives.
+Raising awareness can bring hope and healing to the Broken or Beautiful in our lives.

 I am not alone.
 Statistics now reveal that one in three women will be the victim of some sort of sexual abuse in her lifetime.
 My story is not unusual.
 The victims walk among us.
 Bullying, addictions, suicide, and inappropriate sexual behavior can define sexual abuse victims and keep the victim cycle alive.
 We need to stop the cycle and offer healing and hope.